maesfahani/maesfahani.github.io/index.md

 ---

-I am currently a Ph.D. candidate of Electrical and Electronics Engineering, and a research assistant at the Robotics Laboratory at Nanyang Technological University (NTU), Singapore.
+I am currently a Senior Research Scientist and Team Lead at MIT CSAIL Spinoff (Venti Technologies PTE.
+LTD.).
 My current research is focused on incorporating Artificial Intelligence (AI) and Machine Learning (ML) techniques in order to make machines intelligent.

 ## Education